-The market price of our units may decline due to the large number of units eligible for future sale or future offerings of units by us
+The market price of our units may decline due to the large number of units eligible for future sale

 The market price of our units could decline as a result of sales of a large number of units in the market or the perception that such sales could occur.
 These sales, or the possibility that these sales could occur, also may make it more difficult for us to sell units in the future at a time and at a price that we deem appropriate.
 We may issue and sell additional units in the future.